1st PUC History Chapter 4

 Question 16.

-Mention any two works of Plato.
+Mention the two works of Aristotle.

 Answer: